Our current research project is

 Purpose of the Book

-The purpose of the book is to comprehensively identify Ireland's hereditary ecclesiastical families.
+The purpose of the book is to comprehensively identify Ireland's hereditary ecclesiastical families by surname.

-Our three years of research (with the assistance of roughly 60 interns from universities and colleges all over the U.S.) have revealed that there were hundreds of these families, many more than previously known.
+Our twelve years of research (with the assistance of roughly 60 interns from universities and colleges all over the U.S.) have revealed that there were hundreds of these families, many more than previously known.
 They played an extremely important role in Gaelic society from the earliest days of Christianity in Ireland until the 17th century.
+Some began to identify themselves by surname in the 10th century.
+All are identifiable by surname by the 12th century.
 Yet they and their story are largely unknown, even to their own descendants.

 The Importance of These Families